-Sr. Carlos Alberto Robles Cocuyame Dirección de Alimentos y Bebidas INVIMA Carrera 10 No 64 -28 Bogotá D.C.- Colombia
+Sr. Carlos Alberto Robles Cocuyame Dirección de Alimentos y Bebidas INVIMA croblesc@invima.gov.co Carrera 10 No 64 -28 Bogotá D.C.- Colombia

-To avoid potential issues at POE, before shipping the product it will be helpful to verify the listing of the U.S. exporting establishment after submitting the required registration information on both INVIMA and ICA websites.
+To avoid potential issues at port of entry, before shipping the product it will be helpful to verify the listing of the U.S. exporting establishment after submitting the required registration information on both INVIMA and ICA websites.